On Writing Wrapper Libraries

 The economy of writing wrapper libraries depends on one shop to another.
 If you are working in a big shop, it might be easy to decide since you have more people to benefit from the wrapper.
 However, if you are working in a small shop, writing a wrapper library can be an immense waste of time.
 So, writing wrapper libraries can be largely about the environment.
 Nevertheless, I believe one shouldn’t write wrapper libraries for the following scenarios.

 • When your dependent library is battle proof and exposing a consistent interface that rarely changes, you shouldn’t need a wrapper.
+Adding an extra layer here gives you no leverage.
+It only increases the maintenance surface.

 • When you depend on a library as one of your core components, you should reflect on future changes rather than dealing with the wrapper.
+If the library is your system, wrapping it often does more harm than good.

 • When your project is small enough that writing a wrapper can’t be justified at all.
 In this case, you should avoid the wrapper.
 Perhaps, you can apply the façade pattern.
+Sometimes simplicity wins: a direct import and a few helper functions are all you really need.

 Additional Advantages of Wrapper Library